 Also, your external marketing efforts will be an extremely effective way to re-engage merchants who might have expressed interest in your app, or to educate them beyond the limitations of an app listing.
 While there are several mediums you can use to reach merchants, one particularly effective one we cover in the docs is webinars.

-The great thing about webinars is that they are not only effective in engaging your community, but they also act as an knowledge management resource that you can share with new and existing merchants.
+The great thing about webinars is that they are not only effective in engaging your community, but they also act as knowledge management resources that you can share with new and existing merchants.

-In addition, webinar assets can often be leveraged as a phenomenal tool to cross promote on your other marketing channels as well.
+In addition, webinar assets can often be leveraged as a phenomenal tool to cross-promote your other marketing channels as well.
 For example, recorded webinars can be a fantastic tool to incorporate into an email marketing campaign or to use in your Facebook retargeting efforts.

 For example, Bold Apps does a fantastic job of regularly facilitating interactive webinars that are effective in both educating merchants about their app and highlighting how they can maximize these features within the context of their Shopify store.